devshad-01/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - **13-print_float**: Prints a number with two decimal places.
 - **100-decimal_to_hexadecimal**: Converts a number from base 10 to base 16.
 - **101-rot13**: Encodes and decodes text using the rot13 encryption.
+- **102-odd**: Prints every other line from the input, starting with the first line.
+- **103-water_and_stir**: Adds the two numbers stored in the environment variables WATER and STIR and prints the result in a custom base.